I want to spend

 — Satoshi Nakamoto, Bitcoin Whitepaper

-It's worth mentioning here that Bitcoins (Bitcoin Core) do not "exist" per se.
+It's worth mentioning here that Bitcoins (Bitcoin) do not "exist" per se.
 That's right!
 Those BTC in your wallet do not explicitly exist the way cash, coins, or even stocks do.
 There are no physical bitcoins anywhere—not on a hard-drive, or a spreadsheet, or a bank account, and not even a server somewhere.
 Think of the blockchain as a record of the transactions between various bitcoin addresses.
-These transaction records are updated by the Bitcoin Core network and shared across each of its nodes as balances increase and decrease.
+These transaction records are updated by the Bitcoin network and shared across each of its nodes as balances increase and decrease.
 You can even use one of our block explorer if you want to see the history as well as current balance of any given BTC address.

 Mark wants to send some bitcoin to Jessica.
 Essentially, a BTC transaction is comprised of three parts:

 An input: This is a record of the BTC address from which Mark initially received the bitcoin he wants to send to Jessica.

 An amount: This is the specific amount of BTC Mark wants to send Jessica.

 An output: This is Jessica's public key; also known as her 'bitcoin address'